dim4o/knowledge-base/java-interview.md

 ## Phone interview
 Source: https://javarevisited.blogspot.com/2018/07/top-30-java-phone-interview-questions.html

-1. Why is String immutable in Java?
+1. Why is String immutable in Java? ([answer](javarevisited.blogspot.sg/2010/10/why-string-is-immutable-in-java.html))

 1. Can abstract class have a constructor in Java?

-1. Which two methods are overridden by an Object, intended to be used as a key in `HashMap`?
+1. Which two methods are overridden by an Object, intended to be used as a key in `HashMap`? ([answer](https://javarevisited.blogspot.com/2013/08/10-equals-and-hashcode-interview.html))

-1. What is the difference between wait and sleep in Java?
+1. What is the difference between wait and sleep in Java? ([answer](https://javarevisited.blogspot.com/2011/12/difference-between-wait-sleep-yield.html))

+1. Difference between List and Set in Java? (easy)

+1. Difference between List and Set in Java? ([answer](https://javarevisited.blogspot.com/2013/03/how-to-create-immutable-class-object-java-example-tutorial.html))

+1. Which data type you should use to represent currency in Java? (easy)

+1. When to use abstract class and interface in Java? (easy)

+1. Difference between Hashtable and HashMap in Java? (easy)

+1. What is the difference between ArrayList and LinkedList in Java? (easy)

+1. What is the difference between Overloading and Overriding in Java? *(Compile time vs Runtime polymorphism.
+See [this](https://javarevisited.blogspot.com/2012/03/what-is-static-and-dynamic-binding-in.html) and [this](https://javarevisited.blogspot.com/2011/12/method-overloading-vs-method-overriding.html))*

+1. Difference between checked and unchecked exception in Java?

+1. Difference between checked and unchecked exception in Java? ([answer](javarevisited.blogspot.sg/2011/12/checked-vs-unchecked-exception-in-java.html))

+1. Does Java array is an instance of Object?

+1. Does `List<Number>` can hold Integers? (easy)

+1. Can we pass `ArrayList<Number>` to a method which accepts `List<Number>` in Java?

+1. Can we pass `ArrayList<Integer>` to a method which accepts `List<Number>`?

+1. What is a volatile variable in Java?

+1. What is the difference between `CountDownLatch` and `CyclicBarrier` in Java?

+1. Does `BlockingQueue` is thread-safe in Java?

+1. Why wait and notify method should be called in a loop?

+1. What is the difference between `"ABC".equals(unknown string)` and `unknown.equals("ABC")`? (`NullPointerException`)

+1. What is a **marker** or **tag** interface in Java? ([answer](https://javarevisited.blogspot.com/2012/01/what-is-marker-interfaces-in-java-and.html))

+1. Can `Enum` types implement interface in Java?
+(Yes)

+1. Can `Enum` extend a class in Java?
+(No)

+1. How to prevent your class from being subclassed? ([answer](https://javarevisited.blogspot.com/2015/04/3-ways-to-prevent-method-overriding-in.html))

+1. Can we override a static method in Java?
+Compilation error? ([answer](https://javarevisited.blogspot.com/2013/03/can-we-overload-and-override-static-method-java.html))

+1. Which design pattern have you used recently?

+1. What is the difference between `StringBuffer` and `StringBuilder` in Java?

 ## Generics